jirkapok/GasPlanner/doc/roadmap.md

 * Fix the duplicate load needed when accessing the page as pwa - Clear browser cache
 * Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3, wan't fix
-* Gas content spinners issue: oxygen content spinner shows not rounded number, where it shouldn't, Setting 15/55 trimix sets the helium to unexpected precise value
 * When changing altitude, the switch depth changes for EAN50 from 21 m to 24 m.
 It looks like we need to use simple depth converter for founding switch depth

 ## Improvements / Features